FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 €200k

-Table 5: Allocation of additional resources---
+Table 5: Allocation of additional resources
+---
 15

 In addition, the draft budget includes an increased investment in our social housing stock